Bass clarinet: Uses

 The bass clarinet has been regularly used in scoring for orchestra and concert band since the mid-19th century, becoming more common during the middle and latter part of the 20th century.
 A bass clarinet is not always called for in orchestra music, but is almost always called for in concert band music.
 In recent years, the bass clarinet has also seen a growing repertoire of solo literature including compositions for the instrument alone, or accompanied by piano, orchestra, or other ensemble.
 It is also used in clarinet choirs, marching bands, and in film scoring, and has played a persistent role in jazz.

-The bass clarinet has an appealing, rich, earthy and inky tone, quite distinct from other instruments in its range, drawing on and enhancing the qualities of the lower range of the soprano and alto instrument.
+The bass clarinet has a rich and deep tone, distinct from other instruments in its range.

 Musical compositions

 Perhaps the earliest solo passages for bass clarinet—indeed, among the earliest parts for the instrument—occur in Mercadante's 1834 opera Emma d'Antiochia, in which a lengthy solo introduces Emma's scene in Act 2.
 (Mercadante actually specified a glicibarifono for this part.)
 Two years later, Giacomo Meyerbeer wrote an important solo for bass clarinet in Act 4 of his opera Les Huguenots.

 French composer Hector Berlioz was one of the first of the Romantics to use the bass clarinet in his large-scale works such as the Grande symphonie funèbre et triomphale, Op.
 15 (1840), the Te Deum, Op.
 22 (1849), and the opera Les Troyens, Op.
 29 (1863).
 Later French composers to use the instrument included Maurice Ravel, who wrote virtuosic parts for the bass clarinet in his ballet Daphnis et Chloé (1912), La valse (1920), and his orchestration of Modest Mussorgsky's Pictures at an Exhibition (1924).

 The operas of Richard Wagner also make extensive use of the bass clarinet, beginning with Tannhäuser (1845).
 He incorporated the instrument fully into the wind section as both a solo and supporting instrument.
 Wagner pioneered in exploiting the instrument's dark, somber tone to represent sadness and melancholy.
 Wagner was almost completely responsible for making the instrument a permanent member of the opera orchestra.
 The instrument plays an extensive role in Tristan und Isolde (1859), the operas of Der Ring des Nibelungen (1876), and Parsifal (1882).

 Also around this time, Hungarian pianist and composer Franz Liszt wrote important parts for the instrument in his symphonic poems Ce qu'on entend sur la montagne (What One Hears on the Mountain), Tasso, and his Dante Symphony.
 Giuseppe Verdi followed suit, using it in Ernani, Aida (1870), La forza del destino, Simon Boccanegra, Don Carlo and Falstaff.
 Following in Verdi's footsteps, Giacomo Puccini, composer of La Bohème, Tosca and Madame Butterfly, used the bass clarinet in all of his operas, beginning with Edgar in 1889.
 The Russian composer Pyotr Ilyich Tchaikovsky wrote some prominent solos for the instrument in his last ballet, The Nutcracker.